 This page is aimed at people who are new to Mozilla and want to contribute to Mozilla source code related to Marionette Python tests, WebDriver spec tests and related test harnesses and tools.
 Mozilla has both git and Mercurial repositories, but this guide only describes Mercurial.

 If you run into issues or have doubts, check out the Resources section below and don’t hesitate to ask questions. :) The goal of these steps is to make sure you have the basics of your development environment working.
 Once you do, we can get you started with working on an actual bug, yay!

-- When you want to ask a question on IRC, just go ahead an ask it even if no one appears to be around/responding.
+When you want to ask a question on Element, just go ahead an ask it even if no one appears to be around/responding.
 Provide lots of detail so that we have a better chance of helping you.
 If you don’t get an answer right away, check again in a few hours – someone may have answered you in the mean time.

 Getting the code, running tests¶

 Follow the documentation on Contributing to get a sense of our projects, and which is of most interest for you.
 You will also learn how to get the Firefox source code, build your custom Firefox build, and how to run the tests.

 Work on bugs and get code review¶